Posted on

 The intern will assist in:

-• Sorting, reading and selecting the submissions for issue 6
+• Sorting, reading and selecting the submissions for the issue

 • Publishing content on the website (WordPress) and social media platforms